voxpupuli/puppetboard/README.md

   puppetboard
 ```

+To set a URL prefix you can use the optional `PUPPETBOARD_URL_PREFIX`
+environment variable.

 ### Development

 If you wish to hack on Puppetboard you should fork/clone the Github repository and then install the requirements through: